badj/cypress-checkout-test-bc/README.md

 # E-commerce checkout journey tests showcasing the use and implementation of [__Cypress__](https://www.cypress.io/) as a __Test Framework__

-> This repo contains Cypress tests for an e-commerce store checkout journey with the [__"Test Automation - Big Cartel E-commerce Test store"__](https://testautomation.bigcartel.com/) to showcase the Cypress Test Framework
+> This repo contains Cypress tests for an e-commerce store checkout journey with the [__"Test Automation - Big Cartel E-commerce Test store"__](https://testautomation.bigcartel.com/) to showcase the Cypress Test Framework running locally or with Docker via GitHub Actions and Cypress Cloud.

 ## Project information